Love numbers and magnetic susceptibility of charged black holes: Discussion

 We have studied the effect of charge on the static polarizability of BHs in $D\geq4$ spacetime dimensions.
 While the four-dimensional setup remains intriguingly special, with all response parameters vanishing, TLNs and magnetic susceptibilities exhibit a rich structure in $D>4$.
 In particular, charging up the BH turns on new vector-type modes of polarisation, while tensor Love numbers (encoding also the response to scalar tidal fields) decrease and eventually vanish at extremality.
 More precisely, our results can be summarised as follows.\\ \textbf{(i)} The relevant differential equations are of Fuchsian type with 4 poles (Heun) at infinity, the event and Cauchy horizons and the curvature singularity.
 In the neutral ($Q=0$) and extremal ($T_{H}=0$) limits, the equations become hypergeometric and TLNs are exactly solvable.\\ \textbf{(ii)} For the tensor sector of gravitational perturbations we showed that all TLNs (equivalently, the response to scalar tidal fields) vanish at extremality, $T_{H}=0$, and confirmed the results in the literature for $Q=0$~\cite{Hui:2020xxx}.
 Even for arbitrary (subextremal) values of the BH charge we are able to obtain the exact result analytically, finding that tensor TLNs follow a power law in the BH temperature, $k_{\text{tensor}}\sim T_{H}^{2l+1}$.\\ \textbf{(iii)} For the so-called vector sector, we find analytical expressions for the Love numbers and magnetic susceptibilities at extremality, $T_{H}=0$.
 We also recover results in the literature at zero charge~\cite{Hui:2020xxx}, correcting the reported result for the magnetic susceptibilities.
 For intermediate $Q$'s we find some results analytically and some numerically, in all cases confirming our analytic predictions at $T_{H}=0$ and those in the literature for the neutral case, $Q=0$.
 In contrast to the tensor sector, we found that charged BHs exhibit a stronger response to gravitational and electromagnetic tidal fields (of vector type), relative to their neutral counterparts.
 In addition, we showed that the BH charge excites new modes of gravitational and magnetic polarisation that are otherwise not responsive for $Q=0$.
 A non-trivial static response in such harmonics is, therefore, a definite signature of charge. \\ \textbf{(iv)} Our results show that in four dimensions and for all values of the charge, all response parameters vanish.
 This property is strongly related to the fact that, in $D=4$, the equations become degenerate enough so as to admit purely-growing polynomial solutions.

 Our results raise interesting questions in various directions.
-First, it is desirable to understand and explore further the special properties of tensor modes (scalar fields) at extremality.
+First, it is desirable to understand and explore further the special properties of tensor modes (scalar fields) at extremality, possibly including black hole rotation in a suitable spin configuration.
 In parallel, it would also be interesting to consider BHs carrying a more general charge configuration and study whether these excite new modes of polarisation, similarly to what we found in the vector sector.
 These and more aspects about tidal deformability of charged BHs will be addressed in future work.